Ryan11c/mathify/README.md

 # Mathify 😀
 Mathify is a full-stack application developed using Python Django to help users collaborate on math problems and access built-in calculators for various math topics, including calculus and linear algebra.
 Users can log in, participate in discussions, and leverage powerful tools to enhance their understanding of mathematics.
+The tools I used were Python Django, HTML, CSS, and JavaScript.

 ## Features:
 * User authentication (sign up, log in, and log out).